Coronavirus death toll rises by 49 in state, including 8 in Palm Beach County

 Twenty-five of the 49 additional deaths are linked to South Florida, which accounts for 1,376 deaths for 57.1 percent of the state total though the population comprises 30 percent.

-In Palm Beach County, cases climbed by 224 Friday compared with 86 Thursday.
-The Treasure Coast area reported 41 new cases, compared with 13 the day before.
-The increases rose by 44 to 601 in Martin, by 25 to 449 in St. Lucie, by 2 to 122 in Indian River and by 2 to 70 in Okeechobee.
+The Treasure Coast area reported 73 new cases, compared with 13 the day before.
+They includes a rise of 44 in Martin, 25 in St. Lucie, 2 each in Indian River and Okeechobee.
+Broward increased by 105 and Miam-Dade by 245.

-Through Thursday, new cases statewide increased from 379 to 651 to a total of 53,285.
-Several testing locations were curtailed because of bad weather.

-On Thursday, state positive test rate remained to 5.6 percent with the rate more than 10 percent for several weeks.
-The most recent positive daily rate was 3.6 percent compared with 3.7 percent Wednesday.
+The state positive test rate dropped to 5.5 percent from 5.6 percent with the rate more than 10 percent for several weeks.
+The most recent positive daily rate was 3.9 percent compared with 3.6 percent Thursday.

-The mortality rate involving positive cases is 4.4 percent in the state compared with 5.8 percent in the United States and 6.1 percent worldwide, which passed 361,000 deaths and passed 5.9 million cases.
-Palm Beach County's rate was 5.8 percent, compared with Broward at 4.5 percent and Miami-Dade with 3.8 percent.
-With much fewer deaths, the mortality rate is 7.1 percent in St. Lucie, 7.5 percent in Indian River and 1.6 percent in Martin.
+The mortality rate involving positive cases is 4.4 percent in the state compared with 5.8 percent in the United States and 6.1 percent worldwide, which passed 366,000 deaths and passed 6 million cases Friday.
+Palm Beach County's rate was 5.8 percent, compared with Broward at 4.4 percent and Miami-Dade with 3.9 percent.
+With much fewer deaths, the mortality rate is 6.7 percent in St. Lucie, 7.4 percent in Indian River and 1.5 percent in Martin.

-Ninety-three percent of the fatalities are 55 and older and 63 percent 75 and older.
-A smaller percentage of older people have tested positive -- 42 percent 55 and older and 14 percent 75 and older.
-At the other end of the age spectrum, there are 413 cases of infants to 4 years old and 874 from 5 to 14.
+Ninety-three percent of the fatalities are 55 and older and 63 percent 75 and older in data through Thursday.
+A smaller percentage of older people have tested positive -- 41 percent 55 and older and 14 percent 75 and older.
+At the other end of the age spectrum, there are 431 cases of infants to 4 years old and 924 from 5 to 14.

 Palm Beach County's death count is higher than 17 states, including New Hampshire with 232 through Thursday.
-Oklahoma has 326.
-The new deaths in the county include five men and two women, ranging from 58 to 93.
+Oklahoma has 329.
+The new deaths in the county Friday included four men and four women, ranging from 62 to 90.

 The county's total number of confirmed cases range from newborn to 104.
 Martin County also reported on Sunday an infant girl tested positive.

-Through Thursday, Palm Beach County has 5,541 cases out of 69,008 total tested, including 123 awaiting results, for 8.0 percent, not including those awaiting tests and inconclusive.
+Palm Beach County has 5,765 cases out of 71,882 total tested, including 130 awaiting results, for 8.0 percent, not including those awaiting tests and inconclusive.
 Anything above 10.0 percent is considered out of "target range" by the health department.

 Last week, Indian River reported the youngest person testing positive, a 5-year-old boy.
 The other youngest in the counties: an infant in Martin, a 3-year-old in St. Lucie and a 6-year-old in Okeechobee.

-Through Friday, a total of 9,982 people in the state have been hospitalized at one time, which is 187 more than the day before.
+A total of 9,982 people in the state have been hospitalized at one time, which is 187 more than the day before.
 That means it is a running total and includes people who have been released or died.
-The number is 1,148 in Palm Beach County, 95 in St. Lucie, 74 in Martin, 29 in Indian River and 7 in Okeechobee.
+Including nonresidents, the number is 1,164 in Palm Beach County, 96 in St. Lucie, 75 in Martin, 32 in Indian River and 8 in Okeechobee.

 National data

-Pennsylvania and Illinois posted the most additional deaths, both 103.
-Pennsylvania passed Michigan for fourth place, one day after recording 128 additional deaths.
-Illinois, which set a record with 160 Wednesday, is in sixth place.

-Close behind in daily increase was No. 1 New York, which added 100 to rise to 29,653.
+New Jersey was the only state to post gains of triple digits -- 124 to rise to 11,536 in second place.

+No. 1 New York was close in increased with 98 for a total of 29,751 in first place.
 A few weeks ago, nearly 800 deaths were reported in one day in the state.

-Georgia is in 14th place with an increase of 40.
-No. 18 Washington, which was the original epicenter in the United States, is in 18th, reporting 7 more.
+Georgia is in 14th place with an initial increase of 11.
+No. 18 Washington, which was the original epicenter in the United States, is in 18th, reporting 5 more Friday.

 One week ago Friday in the United States, there were 97,645 deaths, two weeks ago there were 88,895, three weeks ago 78,615, four weeks ago 65,753, five weeks ago 52,191, six weeks ago 37,448, seven weeks ago 22.038, eight weeks ago 8,839, nine weeks ago 2,110, 10 weeks ago 309, 11 weeks ago 48, 12 weeks ago 15, 13 weeks ago none.